getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

   \end{array}\right.

-In addition, |gf| develops a method of numerical continuation for finding numerical solutions of discretized evolutionary contact problems based on the weak continuous contact condition (see :ref:`ud-model-continuation` for a general introduction).
+In addition, |gf| develops a method of numerical continuation for finding numerical solutions of discretized evolutionary contact problems based on the weak integral contact condition (see :ref:`ud-model-continuation` for a general introduction).
 For this purpose, a parameter-dependent sliding velocity may be added to the friction condition so that it becomes:

 .. math::